hazer-hazer/Jacy-Dev-Book/_docs/particles/custom-operators.md

 #### AST transformations

-I see two ways to solve a problem of lack of information about operators at the parsing stage:
+I see two ways to solve the problem of lack of information about operators at the parsing stage:
 1. Require user to write operator declarations before usage and make parsing context-dependent
 2. Make operator declarations items and transform AST right after parsing